usnistgov/ndn-dpdk/iface/README.md

 Lower layer implementation places each face into one or more **RxGroup**s, which are then added into RxLoops.
 `RxLoop_Run` function continually invokes `RxGroup.rxBurst` function to retrieve L2 frames arriving on these faces.

-Each frame is decoded by **RxProc**, which also performs NDNLPv2 reassembly on fragments using the **Reassembler**.
+Each frame is decoded by **FaceRx**, which also performs NDNLPv2 reassembly on fragments using the **Reassembler**.
 Successfully decoded L3 Interest, Data, or Nack packets are passed to the upper layer (such as the forwarder's input thread) via an **InputDemux** of that packet type.

 It's possible to receive packets arriving on one face in multiple **RxLoop** threads, by placing the face into multiple **RxGroup**s.
-However, currently only "thread 0" can perform reassembly; fragments arriving on other threads are dropped.
+NDNLPv2 reassembly works only if all fragments of a network layer packets are arriving at the same **RxGroup**.

 ## Send Path